 - Identity Theft Expense Reimbursement Insurance- up to $25,000* - you may receive reimbursement for out of pocket expenses incurred during the identity recovery process up to the program limit, including reimbursement for lost wages, attorney’s fees, and other expenses.
 Click the link below for Evidence of Coverage.

 - Entitlement to Credit Monitoring – If you decide to activate this service you will receive alerts of changes to your credit file that could signal identity theft.
 We can even send the alerts to you in a text message for ease of use and rapid communication.
 The entitlement is applicable to primary accountholders age 18 and older who have a valid credit file.
 Note: You must follow an easy activation process in order to receive the benefits of credit monitoring.
-If you are a Lifestyle Checking primary accountholder, learn how you can activate your no-cost credit monitoring and enter your enrollment ID to get started.
+If you are a checking primary accountholder, learn how you can activate your no-cost credit monitoring and enter your enrollment ID to get started.
 Be sure to complete your profile and answer the identity authentication questions to activate this service.